tylermaginnis/Research_LinearFitSearch/README.md

    ```

 The results will be displayed in the console, showing the performance metrics and the winner for each test case.

+## Analysis of results.txt

+The results from `results.txt` provide a detailed comparison of various search algorithms across different test cases.
+Each test case evaluates the performance of the algorithms on different data distributions, including random values, prime numbers, Fibonacci sequence, geometric progression, random gaps, and exponential growth.

+Key observations from the results:

+1. **Hybrid Linear-Binary Optimized Threshold Search**:
+   - Frequently emerges as the winner in many test cases.
+   - Demonstrates superior performance in terms of execution time, especially for non-linear and difficult distributions.
+   - Consistently shows low memory usage across different data distributions.

+2. **Hybrid Linear-Adaptive Binary Search**:
+   - Performs well in cases with mixed distributions and non-linear ranges.
+   - Shows competitive execution times and memory usage, often close to the optimized threshold search.

+3. **Hybrid Linear-Interpolated Binary Search**:
+   - Exhibits strong performance in test cases with non-linear and mixed distributions.
+   - Execution times are generally competitive, but not as consistently low as the optimized threshold search.

+4. **Linear Fit Search**:
+   - Performs well in specific cases, particularly with small ranges and repeated blocks.
+   - Execution times and memory usage are higher compared to hybrid search algorithms in most cases.

+5. **Binary Search**:
+   - Shows reliable performance with predictable execution times and memory usage.
+   - Generally outperformed by hybrid search algorithms in terms of execution time.

+6. **Interpolated Binary Search**:
+   - Demonstrates good performance in cases with sorted data and specific mathematical properties.
+   - Execution times are competitive, but memory usage is similar to other binary search variants.

+Overall, the results highlight the effectiveness of hybrid search algorithms, particularly the Hybrid Linear-Binary Optimized Threshold Search, in handling various data distributions efficiently.
+The detailed metrics for each test case provide valuable insights into the strengths and weaknesses of each algorithm, guiding the selection of the most suitable search method for different scenarios.

 ## Contributing